-The State does not propose any additional riparian protection/enhancement along the Silver Bow Creek mainstem because the integrated remediation and restoration work being conducted under the Streamside Tailings Operable Unit (remediation) and Silver Bow Creek Greenway project (restoration) will accomplish the needed riparian protection and enhancement efforts judged to be cost-effective.
+In 2012, the State did not propose any additional riparian protection/enhancement along the Silver Bow Creek mainstem because the integrated remediation and restoration work being conducted under the Streamside Tailings Operable Unit (remediation) and Silver Bow Creek Greenway project (restoration) would accomplish the needed riparian protection and enhancement efforts judged to be cost-effective.
+In 2024, with remediation mostly completed and the Greenway Service District focusing its resources on the Greenway trail system, the State allocates the first \$500,000 from the reimbursement funds from Parrot Tailings project to Silver Bow Creek to develop and implement aquatic, and riparian protection/enhancement along the Silver Bow Creek.
+Opportunities to enhance aquatic and riparian resources will be identified and implemented by FWP and NRDP as a priority for improving aquatic and riparian habitat in Silver Bow Creek.